-- 3.1 The Trustees as charity trustees have control of the Charity and its property and funds. - 3.2 Trustees are appointed by the Wirral Chamber for a term so specified by the Wirral Chamber not exceeding three years. - 3.3 The Trustees when complete consist of at least three individuals.
-A Trustee may not act as a Trustee unless he / she: - 3.3.1 is over the age of 18 years; and - 3.3.2 has signed a written declaration confirming his / her willingness and eligibility to act as a charity trustee of the Charity. - 3.4 A Trustee's term of office as such automatically terminates if he / she: - 3.4.1 is disqualified under the Charities Act from acting as a charity trustee; - 3.4.2 is incapable, whether mentally or physically, of managing his / her own affairs: - 3.4.3 is absent without permission from three consecutive meetings of the Trustees and is asked by a majority of the other Trustees to resign; - 3.4.4 resigns by written notice to the Trustees (but only if at least three Trustees will remain in office); - 3.4.5 is removed by the Wirral Chamber; or - 3.4.6 is removed by the Members at a general meeting under the Companies Act.
+- 3 1 The Trustees as charity trustees have control of the Charity and its property and funds. - 3 2 The subscribers to the Memorandum (being the first Members) are also the first Trustees Subsequent Trustees are elected by the Members or co-opted by the Trustees - 3 3 The Trustees when complete consist of at least 2 and not more than 6 individuals over the age of 18, all of whom must support the Objects [If any Trustee is a corporate body it must act through a named representative whose contact details are notified to the Trustees and there must be at least one individual Trustee] - 3.4 A Trustee may not act as a Trustee unless he/she

+- (1) is a Member, and - (2) has signed a written declaration of willingness to act as a charity trustee of the Charity - 3.5 One third (or the number nearest one third) of the Trustees must retire at each AGM, those longest in office retiring first and the choice between any of equal service being made by drawing lots - 3 6 A retiring Trustee who is eligible under Article 3 3 may be reappointed - 3 7 A Trustee's term of office as such automatically terminates if he/she - (2) is disqualified under the Charities Act from acting as a charity trustee, - (3) is incapable, whether mentally or physically, of managing his/her own affairs, - (4) is absent without notice from 3 consecutive meetings of the Trustees and is asked by a majority of the other Trustees to resign, or - (5) resigns by written notice to the Trustees (but only if at least two Trustees will remain in office), or - (6) is removed by the Members at a general meeting under the Companies

-- 3.5 A retiring Trustee who is eligible may be reappointed. - The Trustees may at any time co-opt any individual who is eligible as a Trustee to fill a vacancy in their number, but a co-opted Trustee holds office only for one year. - 3.7 A technical defect in the appointment of a Trustee of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.
+Act - 3.8 The Trustees may at any time co-opt any individual who is eligible under Article 3.3 as a Trustee to fill a vacancy in their number or (subject to the maximum number permitted by Article 3.3) as an additional Trustee, but a co-opted Trustee holds office only until the next AGM - 3 9 A technical defect in the appointment of a Trustee of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting - 4 Trustees' proceedings electronic means agreed by the Trustees in which all participants may communicate with all the other participants but at least one meeting in each year must be held in person - The Chairman or (if the Chairman is unable or unwilling to do so) some other

-4. Trustees' proceedings

-- 4.1 The Trustees must hold at least two meetings each year. - 4.2 A quorum at a meeting of the Trustees is at least three or one third of the Trustees in office, whichever is the greater. - 4.3 A meeting of the Trustees may be held either in person or by suitable electronic means agreed by the Trustees in which all participants may communicate with all the other participants but at least one meeting in each year must be held in person. - The Chair or (if the Chair is unable or unwilling to do so) some other Trustee chosen by the Trustees present presides at each meeting. - Any issue may be determined by a simple majority of the votes cast at a meeting, but a resolution in writing agreed by all the Trustees entitled to receive notice of a meeting (other than any Conflicted Trustee who has not been authorised to vote) is as valid as a resolution passed at a meeting.
-For this purpose the resolution may be contained in more than one document. - 4.6 Every Trustee has one vote on each issue but, in case of equality of votes, the chair of the meeting has a second or casting vote. - 4.7 A procedural defect of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.
+- 4 1 The Trustees must hold at least 3 meetings each year - 4 2 A quorum at a meeting of the Trustees is 2 Trustees. - 4.3 A meeting of the Trustees may be held either in person or by suitable

+Trustee chosen by the Trustees present presides at each meeting - Any issue may be determined by a simple majority of the votes cast at a meeting, but a resolution in writing agreed by all the Trustees (other than any Conflicted Trustee who has not been authorised to vote) is as valid as a resolution passed at a meeting.
+For this purpose the resolution may be contained in more than one document - 4.6 Every Trustee has one vote on each issue but, in case of equality of votes, the chairman of the meeting has a second or casting vote - 4.7 A procedural defect of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting

-5. Trustees' powers
+5 Trustees' powers